jouissances/thebook.blog/src/assets/content/blog/restaurant-by-cyril-wong.md

 Would an object remember its owners?
 Would places remember their strangers?
 Or is remembrance an echo; forgotten once the thought slips away from my mind?
 Remind me, then.
 Remind me of the things I've once lost.
 Remind me forever.

 3\.
 The bringing of food is the gentlest of kindness.
-The sharing of food, is one of the oldest, kindest, and most selfless form of love.
+The sharing of food—I think—is one of the oldest, kindest, and most selfless form of love.

 > **Restaurant**
 > _Cyril Wong_